GSC Pavilion to give out free popcorn to moviegoers on its last day of operation this Sunday | Malay Mail

 A statement from Pavilion KL confirmed that China-based Dadi Cinema will be occupying the chain’s former lot in the third quarter of 2020.

-GSC chief executive officer Koh Mei Lee noted that the brand has exciting plans in the pipeline, including new outlets in Bandar Tun Razak and Bukit Bintang slated to open in 2021.
+GSC chief executive officer Koh Mei Lee noted that the brand has exciting plans in the pipeline, including new outlets in Tun Razak Exchange and Bukit Bintang slated to open in 2021.

 “We thank all our customers for their support of GSC Pavilion KL over the last 12 years, and we look forward to welcoming everyone again at these new cinemas when they open.